As we continue on Zone Defense, this month we’re talking about our personal space, including the body and how we care for it.

 Last fall, I made a concerted effort to get to bed by 10.
 During November and December I cranked that down to 9.
 I was exhausted and my body was crying for more rest.
 The time change pushed it even moreso.

-Currently, I have started a new exercise regiment.
+Currently, I have started a new exercise regimen.
 Ha!
 Yes, I’m laughing, too.
 Thanks to the encouragement of some friends — and the cheap availability of $2 weights and a $9 video I bought at Target, I’ve spent most of the last week “shredding” with Jillian.
 I skipped a couple days, and I was sorely tempted to throw in the towel completely after Day 4.
 Not because I was sore, but just because I didn’t want to spend the effort.
 But, I felt so good on the morning of Day 5, energized and “alive” feeling, I knew I needed to keep doing it.

 I knew that I felt better than I had a week previously.